Rules Related To 'chrony'

 To properly set the group owner of /etc/chrony.keys, run the command:

-$ sudo chgrp root /etc/chrony.keys
+$ sudo chgrp chrony /etc/chrony.keys

 Rationale